 In these forests, you usually go at night when everything is dark, and you’ll have the snow, with the entire forest being lit up.

-Also, in January, you’ll have light festivals in some of the cities, for example, the Murten Light Festival and Lucerne LILU Light Festival
+Also, in January, you’ll have light festivals in some of the cities, for example, the Murten Light Festival and Lucerne LILU Light Festival.

 I really like the LILU.
 The entire city of Lucerne is lit up𑁋the churches, the bridges, and a few great attractions.
-Inside the churches, you can see some great light shows.

-It’s all free unless you’re going for the shows.
 If you want to attend the shows, then book tickets in advance because it can be quite busy.

 Train Rides